ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/10-positives-about-being-older-2.md

 ## The older adult can still learn -- the ability to learn doesn't age out

 There are truly normal, age-related changes.
-We know that with age, we become slower … physically and our speed of processing.
+We know that with age we become slower -- physically and our speed of processing.
 We often develop sensory diminutions, especially for hearing and vision.
 We find that we move about more slowly.
 This is true and real, and even so … we can still learn.

 Getting new learning "in" might take more time than when we were young and getting it "out" as well.
 I suspect that most of us have experienced the time lag to retrieve names, well-learned information and common words (the "tip of the tongue" phenomena).
 I surely have!